12mirt/Video-Helper/README.md

 python main.py

 ### Important
 Resolution Adjustment
-You can modify the video resolution by changing the resolution variable in the script.
+You can modify the video resolution by changing the resolution variable in the config.
 The default resolution is (1280, 720).
 Background Replacement
 The background can be replaced with a custom image by specifying the path in the replace_background function (default: 'static/example.png').

 ### Key Controls